CarrieroLab/FiberO/README.md

    Written by: Asier Munoz, Anxhela Docaj, Julen Fernandez

-   Please refer to the FiberO user manual for installation and operation instructions
+   Please refer to the FiberO user manual for installation and operation instructions.

+   When used please reference:

+   Muñoz.
+A., A. Docaj, J. Fernandez, A. Carriero.
+FiberO for an automated quantitative analysis of fibers orientation and organization in biological fibrous tissues.
+Frontiers in Bioengineering and Biotechnology, 2024; in press